 Students must submit work that is their own.
 They may not submit work that has been produced by anyone else.
-They may not permit other students to submit their work.
-They are encouraged to get ideas or suggestions from other sources when this is permitted by the instructor.
+They may not give their work to other students to plagiarize.
+They are encouraged to get ideas or suggestions from other sources when the instructor permits this.

 Academic Misrepresentation: Students must not lie about absences or assignments to gain academic advantage.
 Students are responsible for asking for clarification from their instructors should they have questions about these violations.
 Violations will result in a conference with the instructor who will review evidence of the offense.
-The instructor has the authority to determine the severity of the penalty related to the course, such as drop from class enrollment or lowering of grades.
-Continued violations or severe violations are subject to Louisburg College's disciplinary process and may result in expulsion.
-Students may appeal any decision to the Chief Academic Officer.
-All violations will be reported to the Chief Academic Officer.
+The instructor has the authority to determine the severity of the penalty related to the course, such as zero (0) for the assignment or awarding a "F" for the final grade of the class according to the sanctions listed below.